LaurenFrancisNYC/Sopranos-Twitter/README.md

 - The ability for users to sign up, set a password, and select the character (of 10 choices) they want to post as.
 - The ability to post to feed, with most recent posts at the top.
 - A like button, which rewards the post with some gabagool.
 - A dislike button for posts that a user believes to not be in character.
+The gabagool count will be tied to this, so posts will have a score based on how many likes and dislikes.
 - If the dislike button is pressed by 10 users on a post, the post will be delated.
 - The ability to comment on posts.
 Comments will also be able to be liked and disliked.